-The second video projector type to consider is the LCD (Liquid Crystal Display) projector.
-Unlike a CRT projector, the LCD projector is not based on the traditional projection tube.
-An LCD projector basically works by passing a powerful light source through a transparent LCD chip made up of individual pixels (which displays the moving video image) and projecting that image through a lens to a large screen.
+The LCD (Liquid Crystal Display) projector in one of the two main types in popular use.
+Unlike the CRT projectors of the past, the LCD projector is not based on the traditional projection tube.
+An LCD projector works by passing a powerful light source through a transparent LCD chip made up of individual pixels (which displays the moving video image) and projecting that image through a lens to a large screen.

 The Advantage Of The LCD Projector